lightlytics/helm-charts/charts/lightlytics/README.md

 ## custom Values
 ### dnsConfig
-The Helm Chart supports adding a custom dnsConfig, to pass the relevant values it can be done using 2 methods
+The Helm chart supports adding a custom dnsConfig.
+You can pass these values using one of two methods.
 1. Pass custom values as part of the helm install command as a set command, example below:
 ```
   --set dnsConfig.options[0].name="ndots" \